pinskylab/kelpEVOL_fq_gz_processing/README.md

 # Pre-Processing PIRE Data

-List of steps to take in raw fq files from shotgun and capture-shotgun
+List of steps to take in raw fq files from shotgun, capture-shotgun, and lcwgs.

 testing permission